Products

 NFV Overview

-This course is for network engineers and managers who require an overview of Network Functions Virtualisation (NFV) The course reviews the current state of NFV, introduces the leading bodies defining the standards and discusses the drivers behind the technology, and how they relate to each other and to Cloud Computing.
-It then presents the high-level architecture of NFV and introduces their applicability to real network solutions, especially in light of mobile operators’ intent to virtualise their networks.
+This course on Network Functions Virtualisation (NFV) is designed for network engineers and managers looking to gain an overview of this technology.
+The course covers the current state of NFV, the leading bodies defining the standards, and the drivers behind the technology, as well as its relationship to Cloud Computing.
+Participants will also learn about the high-level architecture of NFV and its applicability to real network solutions, particularly in the context of mobile operators' efforts to virtualise their networks.
+Those who would benefit from this course include network, software, and IT engineers, as well as managers and consultants seeking a high-level understanding of NFV.
+Delegates should have some experience or understanding of IP networking and routing principles, and preferably some knowledge of modern telecommunications networks.
+The course content includes discussions on the drivers for change in the industry, the NFV functional architecture, NFV Infrastructure (NFVI), and NFV Management and Orchestration (MANO).
+By the end of this 1-day course participants will have a solid understanding of NFV and its implications for network solutions.
 Who Would Benefit This course is suitable for those who need an high-level understanding of NFV; including network, software and IT engineers, as well as managers and consultants.
 Prerequisites Delegates should have experience or an understanding of the principles or IP networking and routing and preferably some understanding of modern telecommunications networks.
 Course Contents Drivers for Change NFV Functional Architecture NFV Infrastructure (NFVI) NFV Management and Orchestration (MANO)

 POA: Private Course